lostsolution/optimistron/README.md

 # 🧙‍♂️ Optimistron

 Optimistron is a _(very)_ opinionated library designed to simplify optimistic state management in _(certain)_ Redux applications.
-It enables you to seamlessly handle optimistic actions within your reducers without the need for creating separate copies of your state.
+It enables you to _(almost seamlessly)_ handle optimistic actions within your reducers without the need for creating separate copies of your state.

 ## 🧐 How does it work ?